-- 4.1 Explain the basic components of an insurer's solvency margin calculation.
+- 4.1 Explain basic accountancy concepts including solvency margin calculations.

 - 4.2 Explain the Lloyd's chain of security.

-- 4.3 Explain the role of Rating Agencies.
+- 4.3 Explain the role of rating agencies.

 5. Understand the regulatory and legal requirements applicable to the transaction of insurance business.